Parable of the Renegades

 Regardless of how silly or delusional he may appear, Davis was still a blacksmith with considerable skill.
 By his own claim, any sort of equipment that didn't bring the word "ordinary" to mind, was most likely forged in blood and sweat by him.

-The two ended up going back to their previous discussion but spoke more quietly in order to avoid arousing any more attention.
+The two ended up going back to their previous discussion but spoke more quietly to avoid arousing any more attention.

 "So, let me ask again.
 Do you really have the hots for your own cousin?"
 Davis asked.